yenyasinn/enik/_i18n/en/_posts/2019-08-15-security-vulnerabilities.md

 that prints all users due to 1 = 1 is TRUE.

-As you can see, SQL injection is significant vulnerability.
+As you can see, SQL injection is a significant vulnerability.
 You have to use database abstraction layer to prevent sql query modification.
 Also you mustn’t pass data to database directly.

 Examples of correct usage: